undergrad-partner-school

 Financial Aid

-The most recent figures show that financial help was given to 25 freshmen.
+The most recent records show that 25 freshmen received some sort of financial help.
 The average amount of financial aid given to students was $10,000.

 Need-based

-There were 126 students who received need-based financial aid of any kind.
+126 students were granted some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Trinity College of Florida is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need amounted to 150.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $653,147, and state $88,750.
+The total number of students (including freshmen) who were determined to have financial need was found to be 150.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $653,147, and state $88,750.

 $6,114